Oceanography

 Data provides capacity to forecast major changes

 Combining data, modelling and physical understanding enables forecasting of major oceanic changes such as shifting currents and upwelling.
 Higher-resolution models resolve existing discrepancies between models and observations.
-Observations until 2050 allow us to understand the ocean’s reaction to rapid climate change, for example determining whether or not the AMOC is losing stability and how much it can weaken.
+Observations until 2050 allow us to understand the ocean’s reaction to rapid climate change, for example determining the stability of the AMOC and how much it can weaken.

 For the first time we can track long-term changes.
-More heat is being transported into northerly waters, for instance.4 Currents are changing,5 with some slowing down or speeding up,6 and vast “gyres” shifting position.7 Ocean chemistry is also in flux: dangerous low-oxygen zones are growing.8 Researchers are now watching for evidence of tipping points,9 10 such as a slowdown or collapse of the Atlantic Meridional Overturning Circulation (AMOC),11 although timescales remain difficult to determine.
+More heat is being transported into northerly waters, for instance.5 Currents are changing,6 with some slowing down or speeding up,7 and vast “gyres” shifting position.8 Ocean chemistry is also in flux: dangerous low-oxygen zones are growing.9 Researchers are now watching for evidence of tipping points,10,11 such as a slowdown or collapse of the Atlantic Meridional Overturning Circulation (AMOC),12 although timescales remain difficult to determine.

-There is still a need for more data on the physical characteristics of the ocean, especially in the deep sea, which is somewhat constrained by gaps in our ability to gather data, whether using survey vessels, moored buoys, Argo floats or instruments tied to animals.
-If this situation can be improved by acquisition of data from commercial and military vessels, it may be possible (though this is still a subject of debate) to create a “digital twin” of the global ocean that is detailed enough to be useful in oceanographic prediction and intervention modelling.
-[12](
+There is an urgent need for more data on the physical characteristics of the ocean, especially in the deep sea, which is constrained by gaps in our ability to gather data, whether using survey vessels, moored buoys, Argo floats or instruments tied to animals.
+If this situation can be improved by more scientific research as well as acquisition of data from commercial and military vessels (and through geochemical proxies that provide historical data, sometimes over million-year timescales), it may be possible (though this is still a subject of debate) to create a “digital twin” of the global ocean that is detailed enough to be useful in oceanographic prediction and intervention modelling.13